Maineiax Coaching Staff

 Celia is from Gorham, Maine and started playing lacrosse at age 5.
 She attended Gorham High School where she was named to the All-Conference Team during her freshman season.
 Celia then transferred to Northfield Mount Hermon (NMH) prep school during her sophomore year of high school.
 At NMH, Celia was a three-sport varsity athlete on the soccer, hockey, and lacrosse teams.
 She was named female athlete of the year during sophomore year at NMH, while also being elected captain of the girls lacrosse team for junior and senior years.
 She graduated from NMH in 2020.

-Celia is currently an attacker on the Division I University of Vermont Women’s Lacrosse team and her team recently placed 3rd in the America East conference.
+Celia is currently an attacker on the Division I University of Vermont Women’s Lacrosse team and her team recently won the America East conference championship!
 She is majoring in Psychology and Minoring in Sports Management.
-Celia is a Maineiax alum and will be working with the Middle School Black 26/27 team this summer!
+Celia is a Maineiax alum and will be working with the 2026 team this summer!